rayanfam/rayanfam.github.io/_posts/2018-12-16-hypervisor-from-scratch-part-5.md

     __vmx_vmwrite(HOST_TR_SELECTOR, GetTr() & 0xF8);
 ```

-Keep in mind that those fields that start with **HOST\_** are related to the state in which the hypervisor sets whenever a VM-exit occurs, and those which begin with **GUEST\_** are related to the state in which the hypervisor sets for guest when a **VMLAUNCH** executed.
+Keep in mind that those fields that start with "**HOST\_**" are related to the state in which the hypervisor sets whenever a VM-exit occurs, and those which begin with "**GUEST\_**" are related to the state in which the hypervisor sets for guest when a **VMLAUNCH** executed.

 The purpose of `& 0xF8` is that Intel mentioned that the three less significant bits must be cleared; otherwise, it leads to an error as the **VMLAUNCH** is executed with an _Invalid Host State_ error.